Halin's grid theorem for digraphs

 Let $D^\infty(I_4)$ be the (strongly connected) graph with respect to the out-ray~$\hat{S}$ from~\Cref{clm:out_ray_strongly}.
-Then~\cref{lem:thick_component} applied to $D^\infty(I_4)$ shows that $D$ contains a subdivision of either a bidirected quarter-grid or a dominated directed quarter-grid whose vertical out-rays are elements of $(R_i)_{i \in I}$. \end{proof}
+Then~\cref{lem:thick_component} applied to $D^\infty(I_4)$ shows that $D$ contains a subdivision of either a bidirected quarter-grid or a cyclic quarter-grid whose vertical out-rays are elements of $(R_i)_{i \in I}$. \end{proof}

 Now we apply~\cref{thm:main} to show:

 \thmZutherEnd*